abondar24/SocialTournamentService/README.md

 Frontend documentation [here](admin_frontend/README.md)

 # Access
-- Swagger API documentation is available at localhost:8024
+- Swagger API documentation is available at localhost:8024(localhost:8024 if swagger-alt is used)
 - Rest API available at localhost:8080/v2 (see swagger)
 - Admin frontend available at localhost:8217 (see Frontend documentation)